-Where such an offender is known to be, or is suspected of being, in contact with a child or children now, or in the immediate future, a referral should be made to children’s social care in accordance with the Referrals procedure, and consideration should be given to the making of enquiries under these procedures to determine whether any protective action should be taken.
-For cases open to offender managers, child/ren should be identified on Persons posing a risk to children (PPRC) notification.
+Where such an offender is known to be, or is suspected of being, in contact with a child or children now, or in the immediate future, a referral should be made to children’s social care in accordance with the Referrals procedure.
+For cases open to offender managers, they should ensure that a flag is created on the relevant case management system to indicate that the individual poses a risk to children

 Multi-agency Public Protection Arrangements (MAPPA) provide a statutory national framework in England and Wales for the assessment and management of the risk of serious harm posed by specified sexual and violent offenders (including young people) who are considered to pose a risk, or potential risk, of serious harm to children.